grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

     The robot processing this message is stupid, and didn't understand your response.
-Please just say \"arrived\", or phone {num} for help
+Please just say \"arrived\", or phone [clinic number] for help